the fresh films reviews

 Review

-George Lucas' unlikely critics' and audience favourite American Graffiti was and remains a detailed, nuanced and significant portrait of a brief but decisive cultural era (the early 1960s) when the burgeoning, small-town American youth culture, centered around cruising and rock 'n' roll, had hit its peak.
-The film is simply structured and seemingly limited in scope, but raises plenty of questions and highlights several interesting contrasts that give it weight to go with the great fun offered by the film's captivating time-travel and Lucas' commanding storytelling, centered around how a bunch of high-school kids spend the last night of their final summer vacation.
-A number of coming stars (and obscurities) gave intelligent performances, helped by Lucas' fitting perspective gained by first-hand observations and ten years of retrospect.
+George Lucas' unlikely critics' and audience favourite American Graffiti was and remains a detailed, nuanced and significant portrait of a brief but decisive cultural era (the early 1960s), when the burgeoning small-town American youth culture, centered around cruising and rock 'n' roll, had hit its peak.
+The film is simply structured and seemingly limited in scope, but raises plenty of questions and highlights several interesting contrasts that give it weight to go with the great fun offered by the film's captivating time-travel and Lucas' commanding storytelling – centered around how a bunch of high-school kids spend the last night of their final summer vacation.
+A number of coming stars (and obscurities) gave intelligent performances, helped by Lucas' fitting perspective gained from first-hand observations and ten years of retrospect.

 Copyright © 30.12.2013 Fredrik Gunerius Fevang